rcuocolo/rcuocolo.github.io/README.md

+## Qualifications

+- MD, PhD
-MD, PhD, Research Fellow at the Department of Clinical Medicine and Surgery of the University of Naples "Federico II".
+- Research Fellow at the Department of Clinical Medicine and Surgery of the University of Naples "Federico II"

 ## Short Bio